vga-team/plugin-examples/README.md

 Basically, it should be ready to be loaded as a [web component](https://developer.mozilla.org/en-US/docs/web/web_components).
 The inner content of the HTML element would be shown as the plugin's UI.

-A set of APIs are provided by the vis host and can be used by plugins.
-Take a look at [here](https://github.com/vga-team/vis-host/blob/main/src/utils/plugin.ts) to learn more.
+A set of APIs are provided by the VGA core and can be used by plugins.
+Take a look at [here](https://github.com/vga-team/core/blob/main/src/utils/plugin.ts) to learn more.

 ### Load A Plugin